ioBroker/ioBroker.web/WEB-EXTENSIONS-HOWTO.md

 # Web extensions
 If some adapter want to be available under same port as web adapter, it should implement the web extension functionality.

-First it must have a `common.webExtension` flag that points to web extension file.
+First, it must have a `common.webExtension` flag in `io-package.json` file that points to thw web extension file.
 Like `"webExtension": "lib/web.js"`.

-Second the file `lib/web.js` must exist, and it must export a class.
+Second, the file `lib/web.js` (or whatever) must exist, and it must export a class.
 ```
 /**
- * Proxy class
- *
- * Web extension examle
+ * Web extension example
  *
  * @class
  * @param {object} server http or https node.js object